PAYROLL

 • LinkedIn icon

 It’s important to understand your payslip.
-Aside from showing your weekly or monthly workplace salary payments, UK payslips cover a lot of useful information.
+Aside from showing your workplace salary payments, UK payslips cover a lot of useful information.
 If you are aware of everything that’s going on on your payslip, you can better plan your personal finances.

-Your employer may not necessarily have all the correct information, so you should check your payslip when it comes in.
+You should always check your payslip when you receive it to ensure details are correct.
 If you come across any issues, make sure to raise them with whoever is responsible for payroll management in your organisation - however, payroll management are unable to help with certain issues such as an incorrect tax code, you would need to contact HMRC in this instance.

-This guide and UK payslip example will run through all the key details that should be on your payslip.
-If you are struggling with a specific issue, scroll down to the FAQ at the bottom of the page.
+This guide will run through all the key details that should be on your payslip.

 What does your payslip mean?